Montour County, Pennsylvania

 We are looking for some information handouts and reference guiges.
 We are planning a spring farm festival an we would like to have an information table with handouts on ticks, poisons and maybe general farm, 4-H and summer safety.
 I was wondering if you might have these types if items so that we can share them with the folks that join us.

 Regarding your article on developing a program on youth farm safety education: Dr. Amy Snover has been conducting such a program (Ag Safety Day) for Danville sixth grade in Montour County for the past 10 years (see article in The Daily Item, August 11, 2013).
 Why don't you ask her about her curriculum?

-Montour County PA farm safety almost 6 years ago
+Montour County PA farm safety about 6 years ago

 I recently read some articles on the Penn State Extension website that described the use of swales to manage ground water run-off.
 The yard around my home slopes down towards the side and back of my home and when it rains, the ground runoff tends to pool in back of the house.
 From what I've read, it appears that installing a couple of swales may help to control the flow of ground water when it rains, redirecting the flow away from the house and improving drainage.
 Is there a contractor/landscape specialist in the area (Danville, Montour County) that has experience installing swales?

 Montour County PA landscape design over 6 years ago